maltob/uefi_http_boot_guide/pages/os/ubuntu.md

 # OS Setup
 ## Get source files
 1. Download the latest ubuntu ISO
-1. Mount the ISO and copy the folders "boot" and "EFI"  to a folder on your machine - this can be somewhere like `C:\inetpub\ubuntu` or `/var/srv/ubuntu`.
+1. Mount the ISO and copy the folders "boot", "casper" and "EFI"  to a folder on your machine - this can be somewhere like `C:\inetpub\ubuntu` or `/var/srv/ubuntu`.
 I'll refer to this as the serve root in the guide.
 1. Copy the boot\grub\grub.cfg to the serve root
 1. Copy the Ubuntu ISO to the serve root
 1. Edit the grub.cfg to match [the sample grub.cfg](ubuntu/grub.cfg).
 Replace the SERVERIP with the servers IP and ISOFILE.iso with the ISO path.